jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Potential positive effects:

-- Development of underused land,, which may include bars, restaurants, and other sports-complementary establishments.
+- Development of underused land, which may include bars, restaurants, and other sports-complementary establishments.
 - Increased business activity in the area

 Potential negative effects: